Corneal damage is common in dogs.

 Your veterinarian will perform a thorough eye examination, including looking for signs of corneal damage.

-A special dye called fluorescein is used to cover the surface of the eyeball.
+The veterinarian will use a special dye called fluorescein to cover the surface of the eyeball.

 After the excess dye is washed away, any nicks, tears, scrapes, scratches, or ulcers on the cornea retain some of the dye and are stained a bright greenish or orangish color.